oliverde8/php-etl/docs/index.md

 ## What is PHP-ETL

 PHP-ETL is the go-to library for executing complex data import, export, and transformation tasks within PHP applications.
-It offers seamless integrations with the [Symfony Framework](https://symfony.com/), [Sylius](https://sylius.com/fr/) , and can easily be extended to other CMS and frameworks, making it ideal for handling intricate data workflows with ease.
+It offers seamless integrations with the [Symfony Framework](https://symfony.com/), [Sylius](https://sylius.com/fr/) , and can easily be extended to other CMS and &frameworks, making it ideal for handling intricate data workflows with ease.

 ## Why PHP-ETL